A young Black woman sitting on a bench in the park.

 If you miss your appointment for your injection, contact your doctor or nurse straight away to make another appointment.

-It is very important to have the injection every two or four weeks.
+It is very important to have the injection at the frequency prescribed for you, usually every two or four weeks.

-If you forget to take your tablets for a while, or you miss an injection, you may start getting your old symptoms back.
+If you forget to take your tablets for a while, or you miss an injection, you may start getting your old symptoms back or get withdrawal symptoms.
 You should talk to your doctor if this happens.

 Warnings and safety